yusufariiq/Landing-Page-Web/README.md

-# Tribute Website
+# Landing Page Website
 This repository was created to comply with the claim requirements for the "Responsive Web Design Certification" certificate held by freecodecamp.org.
-Pada website yang berisikan tentang perjalanan kehidupan seseorang yang bernama Steve Jobs.
+Landing Pages featuring Keyboard products from the Logitech brand are made with HTML and Vanilla CSS.

 ## Tech